Learning the optimal scale for GWAS through hierarchical SNP aggregation: Numerical simulations

-Note that in the \emph{singleSNP} scenario, when the evaluation is based on SNPs, the precision is very low for all the methods, which indicates a high number of False Positives.
 In GWAS, having a method with a good precision is as important, or even more important, than having a good recall.
 It is better to spot a few significant associations with a high certainty than to spot numerous significant associations but with only a low level of certainty for most of them.
-For this reason, we believe that our method represents an improvement in terms of precision without loss of power insofar as SASA seems able to detect significant genomic regions associated with the phenotype with a higher degree of certainty than standard approaches.
+For this reason, we believe that our method represents an improvement in terms of precision without loss of power insofar as SKAT\textit{tree} seems able to detect significant genomic regions associated with the phenotype with a higher degree of certainty than standard approaches.